global-121/121-platform/README.md

 If the errors are related to not being able to access/connect to the database then reset/recreate the database by:

-- Setting `dropSchema: true` in `ormconfig.ts` of the specific service.
+- Setting `dropSchema: true` in `src/ormconfig.ts` of the specific service.
 - Restarting that service will reset/recreate its database(-schema)

 ### Upgrade Node.js version